revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

 - REST is about resource state manipulation through their representations at the top of stateless communication between client and server.
 - It's a protocol-independent architectural style but, in practice, it's commonly implemented on top of the HTTP protocol.
 </blockquote>

 </details>

 ---
-14. What are “representation", "state" and "transfer" in Representational State Transfer (REST)?
+14.What are “representation", "state" and "transfer" in Representational State Transfer (REST)?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)